Felipe (footballer, born 1977)

-Felipe Jorge Loureiro (born 2 September 1977), simply known as Felipe, is a Brazilian football coach and former player.
+Felipe Jorge Loureiro (born 2 September 1977), most known as Felipe and nicknamed Felipe Maestro, is a Brazilian football coach and former player.
 He is the current technical director of Vasco da Gama.

 A left-footed midfielder and left-back, Felipe is known for his playmaking style, that nicknamed him as Maestro, with his excellent ball control, dribbling skills, and vision for orchestrating offensive plays and providing precise passes.

+Felipe is the player with the most official titles won with Vasco da Gama, alongside goalkeeper Carlos Germano.